 Our watches are sold by retailers worldwide.
 A customer of an official CLUSE retailer may return a product purchased at that retailer for service.
 In case of a warranty issue, we try to limit the number of watches returned by the retailer to us for service purposes.
 Instead, we opt as much as possible for local repair or exchange, allowing for higher service levels and avoiding back and forth transportation of our products.

 We don’t throw away our defective CLUSE products.
 Returned products that are defective are, when repairing isn’t a realistic option, disposed and recycled as much as possible.
 For this process, we work with an accredited local partner.

 For products with minor usage signs (such as unused returns or samples), we try to find other solutions.
-One of the most popular so far, has been our ‘office sample sale’, where we invite fans to the office to purchase products for a symbolic price.
+One of the most popular so far, has been our sample sale.
 It is our policy to not destroy products that are unsold.